 “The Great Reshuffling” is a term that’s become associated with the mass moving of employees over the past two years.
 But did you know it’s also applicable to the behavior of consumers?

-Many consumers—whether new, lapsed or re-engaged—over the past couple of years have tried new brands during the pandemic or shifted away from brands they were previously loyal to as their lifestyles changed.
+Many consumers—whether new, lapsed or re-engaged—over the past couple of years have tried new brands during the COVID-19 pandemic or shifted away from brands they were previously loyal to as their lifestyles changed.
 This “great reshuffling” has shaken up previously understood patterns of consumer behavior.
+But how has consumer shopping behavior changed in recent years?

-To get the clearest picture of the new consumer shifts, Epsilon went right to the source with its recent 2022 research, “The Great Reshuffling of Shoppers.”
+To get the clearest picture of the new consumer shifts, Epsilon went right to the source with its recent 2022 research on modern shopping behavior, “The Great Reshuffling of Shoppers.”
 We surveyed more than 1,400 U.S. consumers on how their shopping habits have changed in the past two years—and where they’ve changed for good.

 Here are five key findings from the research, along with recommendations for how to account for the changing consumer behavior in your marketing.